sign-language-processing/sign-language-processing.github.io/src/index.md

 In the following graph we can see a fully connected pentagon where each node is a single data representation, and each directed edge represents the task of converting between one data representation to another.

-We split the graph in 2:
+We split the graph in two:

 - Every edge to the left, on the orange background represents a task in computer vision.
 These tasks are inherently multilingual, thus generalize over all sign languages.
 - Every edge to the right, on the blue background represents a task in natural language processing.
 These tasks are sign language specific, requiring a specific sign language lexicon or spoken language tokens.